umeraqeel786/FlashloanV1/README.md

 # Now to break down the code line by line.

-# First, we have to define the solidity compiler version.
-In this case, it's 0.6.6.

 1 Importing dependencies for the smart contract
     2 The FlashLoanV1 contract is inheriting from the FlashLoanReceiverBaseV1 contract.
     3 We passed the address of one of the Lending Pool Providers of Aave.
 In this case, we are providing the address of DAI Lending Pool.
     4 We have defined a function called flashLoan.
 It takes the address of the asset we want to flash loan.
 In this case the asset is DAI.